Rare Bookstores

-Simply, booksellers describe books by their condition.
-Most antique book sellers will describe the books they're selling in the following ways:
+Booksellers describe books by their condition.
+Most sellers of antique books will describe them in the following ways:

 • As New means that the book is as it was when first published.